Ufuk Talay: Wellington Phoenix

-2019-20
+2019–20

 On 4 May 2019, Talay was announced as head coach for the Wellington Phoenix for the upcoming 2019–20 A-League season.
 In his first press conference, Talay expressed his idea of building a young team with a strong Kiwi core.
 Talay had a positive start to his managerial tenure with the Wellington Phoenix when he led them to a 7–0 victory over Wairarapa United in a pre-season friendly in his first match in charge.

 His tenure started with four consecutive defeats, the worst start in club history.
 However, Talay helped the Phoenix achieve a top three finish for the first time in the Phoenix's 13-year history, capping off of a historic season which included a club record-equalling four match winning streak and a nine-match unbeaten run from 10 Nov 2019 to 11 Jan 2020.
 Talay introduced a fast-paced, free-flowing style of Phoenix football that had many pundits branding the Phoenix as the A-League's most exciting team to watch.
 Talay reiterated his commitment to the Phoenix, knocking back offers from A-league clubs Melbourne Victory and Western Sydney Wanderers.

-In mid-2020, Talay's first year at the helm of Wellington was honoured when he was voted as A-League Coach of the Year.
+In mid-2020, Talay's first year at the helm of Wellington was honoured when he was voted as coach of the A-League Team of the Season.

-2020-21
+2020–21

-With the Phoenix forced to re-locate to Wollongong, Australia for the entirety of the 2020/21 A-League season, Talay’s side finished in seventh place – just one point away from a top six finish.
+With the Phoenix forced to re-locate to Wollongong, Australia for the entirety of the 2020/21 A-League season, Talay's side finished in seventh place – just one point away from a top six finish.
 The Phoenix played particularly well in the second half of the campaign, setting a new club record by going 11 matches undefeated to finish out the season.
 Following the end of the season, Talay said he considered it a privilege to coach the Phoenix.

 On 21 May 2021, Talay signed a two-year extension to his contract.

-2021-22
+2021–22

-In his third season in charge, Talay guided the Phoenix to a sixth placed finish securing a playoff spot in the finals series.
-They lost 1-0 to eventual winners Western United in the elimination final.
-Despite the early exit, the Phoenix exceeded expectations to finish sixth and qualify for the finals series given all the obstacles they had to overcome in 2021-22, such as spending the majority of the season away from home due to COVID-19 travel restrictions.
+In his third season in charge, Talay guided the Phoenix to a sixth-placed finish securing a playoff spot in the finals series.
+They lost 1–0 to eventual winners Western United in the elimination final.
+Despite the early exit, the Phoenix exceeded expectations to finish sixth and qualify for the finals series given all the obstacles they had to overcome in 2021–22, such as spending the majority of the season away from home due to COVID-19 travel restrictions.

+2022–23

+In April 2023, Talay announced that he will leave Wellington Phoenix at the end of his contract.
+The club announced the following week that his assistant, Giancarlo Italiano will replace him.

+Sydney FC

+Talay returned to Sydney FC as their head coach three rounds into the 2023-24 season, replacing the recently departed Steve Corica, a former teammate of Talay's at Sydney FC.